Ediitorial Policy

 Research presented at the conference often draws upon archival materials, ecclesiastical records, oral histories, and heritage documentation.
 For this reason, authors are expected to demonstrate clear source transparency and responsible interpretation of historical and cultural evidence.

 Authorship reflects a genuine scholarly contribution.
 All listed authors must have substantially contributed to the research and writing process and must accept responsibility for the content.
-The Conference does not tolerate honorary or undisclosed authorship practices.
+The conference does not tolerate honorary or undisclosed authorship practices.

 Peer Review Process